-I'm what might be called a closet pill-chewer.
+I am what might be called a closet pill-chewer.
 I've taken arthritis medications on a regular basis since I was 19 years old and diagnosed with rheumatoid arthritis.
-I'm sure there were a few childhood incidences when I needed an antibiotic, but it was as a young adult and an arthritis patient that I realized that swallowing pills was a problem for me.
+I'm sure there were a few childhood incidences when I needed an antibiotic, but it was as a young adult with arthritis when I realized that swallowing pills was a problem for me.

 I'm so subtle when I'm out to dinner with family or friends, as I discreetly slip my pills one at a time in my mouth and chew with no more action than that required of gum chewing.
 Let's set the record straight, I'm not quite as subtle as I think I am.
 There always seems to be someone in a loud voice, ready to blow my cover.
 You're not chewing your pills are you?
 Ewww!

 My Difficulty Swallowing Pills

 I didn't give this a lot of thought over the years.
 I resigned myself to taking my pills my way.
 I confess, it's a tad annoying when I see others take pills in a single gulp -- flaunting their ability to chug a handful without flinching.
 Flaunting is too dramatic -- but my point is, they can do it and I can't -- not effortlessly, at least.

 I remember seeing an article about how pet owners struggle to give medications to their beloved animals.
 The recommendation was to give their medications with peanut butter.
 With my 18 year old dachshund, Haley (now deceased), I would wrap her pills in bits of American cheese.
 Worked every time.
 If all you have to do is more or less dupe a dog -- why am I still having trouble swallowing pills?